leisa218/myreads/README.md

 ##

 ## Install
 - Clone this respository
 - cd into myreads directory
 - Run npm install in the root directory
 - Run npm start to start the server
-- Run the App on https://localhost:3000
+- React will open the App on https://localhost:3000

+## Run Application from build
+- Copy build folder from this repository to your server or a local webserver
+- Open the index.html file in the build folder

 ## Features and Goals